BOARD & STAFF

 Juliane McAdam, Secretary

 and her husband Pete live in Los Osos after moving from Los Angeles in 2011.
-Juliane’s teaching career spanned 40 years, mostly English and Spanish to middle school students in a private school on LA’s Westside.
-She currently volunteers and oversees grant applications for SLO’s Meals That Connect.
+Juliane’s teaching career spanned 40 years, mostly English and Spanish to middle school students in a private K-8 school on LA’s Westside.
+In addition to Festival Mozaic, she serves on the board of the Library Foundation and as public relations manager/grant writer/volunteer for Meals That Connect.
 She is also very active with the League of Women Voters.
 For years Juliane would time visits to her parents in Los Osos to coincide with the Festival, savoring its intimate access to classical music.
 In addition to music, she loves reading, writing, piano lessons, kayaking, and visiting her three grown children and four grandchildren.
 Juliane holds degrees from Stanford and the University of Missouri-Kansas City.